British Deperdussin Aeroplane Syndicate.

 wires.
 The Admiralty placed an order for two, but poor performance led to the orders cancellation.

-ban on monoplanes and the failure of the Seagull dealt a fatal blow to the Company.
-On 24 July, at an Extraordinary General
+on monoplanes and the failure of the Seagull dealt a fatal blow to the Company.
+On 24 July, at an Extraordinary General Meeting

-Meeting of the British Deperdussin Aeroplane Co., it was resolved that “the Company cannot, by reason of its liabilities,
+of the British Deperdussin Aeroplane Co., it was resolved that “the Company cannot, by reason of its liabilities, continue

 the company was placed in the hands of a receiver.
 In France on 5 August Armand Deperdussin was arrested on a charge of having